CompuTec/computec-docs/docs/processforce/developer-guide/data-import/scheduling-scripts.md

     ![Credentials](./media/scheduling-scripts/scheduling-name.webp)

 9. When you click on Task Scheduler Library, you can see a list of Tasks.
-Here you can find your newly created task with status.
+Here, you can find your newly created task with status.
 You can also edit, manually start, disable, check execution history, and so on.

     ![Ready Task](./media/scheduling-scripts/ready-task.webp)